top of page

 • Tupelo Honey Café (12 College St.): From the complimentary biscuits to the fried green tomatoes, this restaurant offers contemporary twists on traditional southern recipes.

-• 21st Annual National Gingerbread House Competition (1 Page Ave.): Select entries included a gingerbread replica of The Hunger Games: Catching Fire arena, a Bavarian village, a tree house, and an old red barn.
-The competition’s grand prize went to Kimberly Thalman of Franklin, Wis., for her panda bear scene.
+• National Gingerbread House Competition (1 Page Ave.): Select entries included a gingerbread replica of The Hunger Games: Catching Fire arena, a Bavarian village, a tree house, and an old red barn.
+The competition’s grand prize this year went to Kimberly Thalman of Franklin, Wis., for her panda bear scene.

 • K2 Studio (59 College St.): A bohemian look, blending antique and modern furniture and accessorizing them with eclectic items like sea shells, glass bottles, driftwood, and pine.
 A notable chandelier was made of upside down glass bottles.